Tropby/ProfiLabDll/README.md

 ## Disclaimer

 The Software _ProfiLab-Expert 4.0_ is published and sold by Abacom.
 I do not have anything to do with this company.
-Alle hier verwendeten Markennamen, Warenzeichen und Produktbilder sind Eigentum Ihrer rechtmäßigen Eigentümer und dienen hier nur der Beschreibung.
+All brand names, trademarks and product images used here are the property of their respective owners and are used for descriptive purposes only.

 ## Compiler